Navigating Life After Diagnosis

 Huntington’s disease (HD) is a rare, hereditary, degenerative disorder of the central nervous system, which leads to motor, cognitive and behavioral problems.
 It progressively breaks down nerve cells and has no cure.
 Northwestern Medicine Neurologist Danny Bega, MD, who specializes in movement disorders, explains, “It strikes people in their prime of life and progresses over 10 to 20 years.”

-If a parent has HD, their child has a 50% chance of developing it too.
+If a parent has HD, their child has a 50 percent chance of developing it too.
 Jill’s father had HD, and as her father’s caretaker, she knew her risk was there.
 “When I was in my 30’s, I didn’t want to know,” she explains.
 “For most diseases, the disease takes a toll on the family as a whole, but the disease itself belongs to only one person.
 This is not the case with Huntington’s; the disease does not belong to just you.
 It belonged to your parent, and now it is possible that it belongs to your child, and possibly their children,” says Jill.

 Because it is genetically passed down, a blood test can reveal the presence of the genetic mutation.
 “We look for a particular stretch of DNA that repeats itself,” says Dr. Bega.
 Additional testing can include a computed tomography (CT) scan and magnetic resonance imaging (MRI).